perrybutler/astral/README.md

 **Disclaimer:** the graphics depicted on this page (in the screen captures) are for demonstration purposes only and remain copyrighted by their respective owners/publishers.
 Specifically Gravity/Ragnarok Online and Gamesys/Here Be Monsters.

+**Warning:** this code is pre-alpha and nowhere near production ready.
+Use at your own risk.

 ## Updates

 ### October 6th, 2018